icl-utk-edu/plasma/docs/style-guide.md

 * Use Pascal case for namespace components.

 Namespaces should have unique names based on the project name.
-Generic components, that may be shared among multiple projects, such as, e.g., an efficient implementation of a thread-safe hash table, may be placed in a namespace `Icl`, while project-specific components may be placed in a namespace, e.g., `Icl::Magma`.
+Generic components, that may be shared among multiple projects, such as an efficient implementation of a thread-safe hash table, may be placed in a namespace `icl`, while project-specific components must be placed in a namespace, e.g., `plasma`.

 Format namespaces in `.hh` files as follows:

 ```
 #!cpp

-#ifndef ICL_MAGMA_HH
+#ifndef PLASMA_HH
-#define ICL_MAGMA_HH
+#define PLASMA_HH

 #include <cuda.h>

-namespace Icl {
-namespace Magma {
+namespace plasma {

 ...

-} // namespace Magma
-} // namespace Icl
+} // namespace plasma

-#endif // ICL_MAGMA_HH
+#endif // PLASMA_HH
 ```

 Nonmember, Static Member, and Global Functions